Community vs. Other Colleges

 Is Community College the Best Option for Homeschoolers?

-According to the National Household Education Survey Program (NHES), there were over 1.7 million K-12 students being homeschooled in the United States.
-This number represents an 18% increase since the previous survey taken in 2007.
-As both of these studies demonstrate, homeschooling has become increasingly more popular since it became a legal option in all 50 states in 1993.
+According to the National Household Education Survey Program (NHES), over 1.7 million K-12 students were homeschooled in the United States.
+Homeschooling has become increasingly more popular since it became a legal option in all 50 states in 1993.

 College applications for homeschoolers are not as complex as they used to be, but it still takes time to complete them.
 More homeschoolers are turning to community college over traditional four-year colleges and universities.
 Keep reading to learn why and how to prepare your homeschooler for college.